 Fleetwood & District Historical Society Talks…

-These talks are held at the Museum during the winter season.
-Watch this space for the 2024/25 details when talks commence in October.
+These talks are held at Fleetwood Museum during the winter season, starting at 2pm.
 Membership for the season is just £10.00 (7 talks).
 Visitors £2.00 per meeting.
-Please contact Pat Houghton (Secretary) on 01253 776118
+For further information please contact Keith Porter on 01253 873824.

 Walks…